GP-Stanley/udemy-learning/grafana-prometheus/grafana.md

 <br>

-# Section 3: Grafana OSS Setup as a Service on AWS, User and Access Provisioning.
+# Grafana OSS Setup as a Service on AWS, User and Access Provisioning

 ## Hardware Requirements for Grafana
 * The CPU should handle both **user management** and **data processing**.